William Orpen: Later life

 After the war, Orpen returned to painting society portraits and enjoyed great commercial success.
 He was never short of portrait commissions to work on and throughout the 1920s often earned £35,000 per year and could easily charge 2,000 guineas for a picture.
 Throughout the 1920s he exhibited at the Royal Academy each year and maintained homes and studios in both London and Paris, where he lived with Aubicq.

 Orpen continued to drink heavily and although he was separated from his wife, they never divorced.
 Eventually, he and Aubicq separated and she later married William Grover-Williams, Orpen's former chauffeur.
 His 1921 Royal Academy submission was a portrait of the head chef at the Hotel Chatham in Paris.
 The Tate Gallery were keen to acquire the painting using funds from the Chantrey Bequest.
 After Orpen assured the Tate that the picture met the conditions required by the Bequest and that he had painted the picture entirely in Britain, the Tate announced the purchase.
 Several people then came forward to say that they had seen Orpen paint the picture in Paris.
 Orpen withdrew from the purchase and gave the Tate a portrait of Sir William Symington McCormick instead.
 Orpen subsequently submitted Le Chef de l'Hotel Chatham, Paris to the Royal Academy as his diploma painting.

 Orpen's wartime memoir, An Onlooker in France, 1917–1919, was published in 1921 and all the proceeds donated to war charities.
 In 1925, Orpen painted Sunlight, a brilliant depiction, in dappled sunlight, of a nude woman on a bed, behind whom hangs The Seine at Marly, the 1874 painting by Monet which Orpen owned.
 In 1922, Orpen was reported to be receiving treatment in London for 'tobacco poisoning'.
-In 1923 Arthur Lee introduced Orpen to Edward, the Prince of Wales, and secured Orpen a commission to paint the Prince for the Royal and Ancient Golf Club of St Andrews.
+In 1923, Lee introduced Orpen to the Prince of Wales, and secured Orpen a commission to paint the Prince for the Royal and Ancient Golf Club of St Andrews.
 A long series of disagreements followed between the Prince's advisors, who wanted a formal portrait, and Orpen, who wanted to paint Edward in his golf clothes.
 Orpen got his way but it was not until 1928 that the R&A put the painting on display.
 In 1927, Orpen accepted a commission to paint a portrait of David Lloyd George but the completed work was rejected as being too informal for such a senior politician.
 The painting remained with Orpen and was only purchased by the National Portrait Gallery after his death.
 In 1928 Orpen stood for election as President of the Royal Academy but lost to Sir William Llewellyn.
 His work was also part of the painting event in the art competition at the 1928 Summer Olympics.

 Death

-Orpen became seriously ill in May 1931, and, after suffering periods of memory loss, died aged 52 in London, on 29 September 1931, and was buried at Putney Vale Cemetery.
+Orpen became seriously ill in May 1931, and died aged 52 in London, on 29 September 1931, and was buried at Putney Vale Cemetery.
 A stone tablet in the Island of Ireland Peace Park Memorial at Messines, Belgium, commemorates him.